Wuxia: 20th century

 The modern wuxia genre rose to prominence in the early 20th century after the May Fourth Movement of 1919.
 A new literature evolved, calling for a break with Confucian values, and the xia emerged as a symbol of personal freedom, defiance to Confucian tradition, and rejection of the Chinese family system.

 Xiang Kairan (pen name Pingjiang Buxiaosheng) became the first notable wuxia writer, with his debut novel being The Peculiar Knights-Errant of the Jianghu (江湖奇俠傳).
-It was serialised from 1921–28 and was adapted into the first wuxia film, The Burning of the Red Lotus Temple (1928).
+It was serialised from 1921 to 1928 and was adapted into the first wuxia film, The Burning of the Red Lotus Temple (1928).
 Zhao Huanting (趙煥亭), who wrote Chronicles of the Loyal Knights-Errant (奇俠精忠傳, serialised 1923–27), was another well-known wuxia writer based in Shanghai.
 Starting from the 1930s, wuxia works proliferated and its centre shifted to Beijing and Tianjin in northern China.
 The most prolific writers there were collectively referred to as the Five Great Masters of the Northern School (北派五大家): Huanzhulouzhu, who wrote The Swordspeople from Shu Mountains (蜀山劍俠傳); Gong Baiyu (宮白羽), who wrote Twelve Coin Darts (十二金錢鏢); Wang Dulu, who wrote The Crane-Iron Pentalogy (鹤鉄五部作); Zheng Zhengyin (郑証因), who wrote The King of Eagle Claws (鹰爪王); Zhu Zhenmu (朱貞木), who wrote The Seven 'Kill' Stele (七殺碑).

 Wuxia fiction was banned at various times during the Republican era and these restrictions stifled the growth of the genre.
-The Communist Party also banned wuxia, literature, calling it “decadent” and “feudal.”
-In spite of this, wuxia prevailed in other Chinese-speaking regions, such as Taiwan and Hong Kong.
-Between the 1960s and 1980s, the genre entered a golden age.
+In 1949, China also banned martial arts novels as vulgar reading.
+In Taiwan, the government banned several wuxia works in 1959.
+Despite this, wuxia prevailed in other Chinese-speaking regions.
+In Hong Kong, between the 1960s and 1980s, the genre entered a golden age.
 Writers such as Liang Yusheng and Louis Cha (Jin Yong) spearheaded the founding of a "new school" of the wuxia genre that differed largely from its predecessors.
 They wrote serials for newspapers and magazines.
 They also incorporated several fictional themes such as mystery and romance from other cultures.
 In Taiwan, Wolong Sheng, Sima Ling, Zhuge Qingyun (諸葛青雲), Shiao Yi (萧逸) and Gu Long became the region's best known wuxia writers.
 After them, writers such as Woon Swee Oan and Huang Yi rose to prominence in a later period.
 Chen Yu-hui is a contemporary female wuxia novelist who made her debut with the novel The Tian-Guan Duo Heroes (天觀雙俠).

 There have also been works created after the 1980s which attempt to create a post-wuxia genre.
 Yu Hua, one of the more notable writers from this period, published a counter-genre short story titled Blood and Plum Blossoms, in which the protagonist goes on a quest to avenge his murdered father.

+Influence and dissemination

+As works from Hong Kong, Taiwan, and mainland China gained popularity in Asia in the 20th and 21st centuries, creators in Korea, Japan, and Southeast Asia began to draw influence from them, including from Wuxia and other martial arts genres.